California Residency for CSU Tuition Purposes

 |Academic Term / Semester||Residence Determination Date|

-CSUN students seeking classification or reclassification for CSU tuition purposes should follow the steps below.
+New CSUN students seeking classification or continuing students seeking reclassification for CSU tuition purposes should follow the steps below.
 Forms are available at CSU Residence Forms.

 - Download and complete the “CSU Residence Questionnaire.”

 - Gather supporting documents to demonstrate that your intent to remain indefinitely was established at least one year and one day prior to the Residence Determination Date.
-Find examples of supporting documents at Classification: Determination of Residency.
+Find examples of supporting documents under "Intent" at New Students: Determination of Residency.

 - Continuing students seeking reclassification need to satisfy the additional requirement of financial independence.
-See the “Reclassification after Initial Residency Determination” section at Classification: Determination of Residency.
+See “Reclassification after Initial Residency Determination” at Continuing Students: Determination of Residency.

-- Send the completed form(s), together with the supporting documents, to:
+- Send the completed form(s) together with the supporting documents no later than the priority deadlines* in the table below to:

 California State University, Northridge